Drifting Dragons: Anime

 An anime ONA adaptation was announced on March 15, 2019.
 The series was animated by Polygon Pictures and directed by Tadahiro Yoshihira, with Makoto Uezu handling series composition, Kyoko Kotani designing the characters, and Masaru Yokoyama composing the music.
 The series' 12-episode run premiered on Netflix Japan on January 9, 2020, which was the same day the series began its weekly television run on Fuji TV's +Ultra programming block, as well as KTV, THK, TNC, UHB, and BS Fuji.
 Yoh Kamiyama performed the series' opening theme song "Gunjō", while Akai Ko-en performed the series' ending theme song "Zettai Reido".
 It ran for 12 episodes.
 The series premiered on Netflix worldwide on April 30, 2020.

 Episode list

-Awards
+Reception

-Drifting Dragons has been nominated for the 52nd Seiun Award for the Media category in 2021.
+Drifting Dragons was nominated for the 52nd Seiun Award for the Media category in 2021.